infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 ### I have a component name that has multiple strings in a name, will this work?

-By multiple strings in a name we mean for example `jumbotron-cta` component name.
-The problem here is that we define components with dash and attributes by camelcase so you need to fix this.
-We have provided you with the helper to camelcase all your componentName strings.
+By multiple strings in a name we mean that component name has multiple words, for example, `jumbotron-cta`.
+The problem here is that we define components with dash and attributes with camelcase.
+That's why you have to fix this.
+We have provided you with a helper.
+The helper makes camelcase on all your component-name strings.

 **Example:**